wenjian80/soak8_lab/README.md

 #Steps to follow
 #Read below for exact instruction

-#Go to https://github.com/wenjian80/soak8_lab and download as zip to local machine
+#Go to https://github.com/wenjian80/soak8_lab and download as zip to local machine so you can take a llok att he scripts.

 #login master
 yum install git